Manage Macros

 The left hand box in the dialog (labeled Select Macro) contains a list of already defined Macros.
 Until you add a new Macro, it only has a single built-in "MP3 Conversion" Macro.
 You can:

-• Use the New button to create a new Macro
+- Use the button to create a new Macro

-• Delete any user-added Macro with the Remove button
+- Delete any user-added Macro with the button

-• Rename any user-added Macro with the Rename button
+- Rename any user-added Macro with the button

 Macro